evsinev/api-generator/README.md

 | prefixSegment | /api              | Prefix for path                     |
 | targetDir     | target/procedures | Where to generate stored procedures |

+## License

+The project is licensed under the Apache License 2.0